merenlab/anvio.org/help/main/programs/anvi-run-ncbi-cogs/index.md

             &#45;&#45;cog&#45;data&#45;dir path/to/<span class="artifact&#45;n">[cogs&#45;data](/help/main/artifacts/cogs&#45;data)</span>
 </div>

-Without the flag `--cog-data-dir`, anvi'o will just search in the default location.
+Without the flag `--cog-data-dir`, anvi'o will search in the default location.

 ### Choosing a different database version
 If you want to annotate your genes with a non-default version of <span class="artifact-n">[cogs-data](/help/main/artifacts/cogs-data)</span>, provide that version after the `--cog-version` parameter: